dsanson/argmap/README.markdown

 ```

 Notes are also processed by `pandoc`, allowing the use of simple markdown.
-Currently, notes are only supported for MindMup output, and will not appear in
-TikZ output.

 You can attach a *label* or *strength* to any reason.
 A label is a key-value pair,